 Emi Takahashi, Resolve to Save Lives (RTSL)

-Mélanie Droogleever Fortuyn, the Netherlands Red Cross
+Mélanie Droogleever Fortuyn, Netherlands Red Cross

 Valentina Cemulini, Swedish Red Cross